brickbots/PiFinder/docs/source/dev_guide.rst

 Documentation
 .............

-The documentation is written in `reStructuredText<https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#external-links>`.
-The files are located in PiFinders GitHub repository under ``docs\*.rst``.
+The `PiFinder documentation <https://pifinder.readthedocs.io/en/release/index.html>` is written in `reStructuredText<https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#external-links>`.
+The files are located in PiFinders GitHub repository under ``docs`` and have the ending ``.rst``.
 Many open source projects use `redthedocs.io <eadthedocs.io>` for creating documentation since it is emediatally generated, when you are commiting the GitHub code (CI/CD pipline).
 It is very easy to link your fork of the documentation code to GitHub.

 Setup the development environment